rancher/api-spec/README.md

 405 Method Not Allowed | The requested HTTP method is not allowed for this URL.
 406 Not Acceptable | The service does not support the representation content type that the client requested/sent.
 409 Conflict | [Resource versioning](#resource-versioning) is enabled, and the requested operation conflicts with the current state.
-410 Gone | The requested API version is no longer supported.
+413 Entity Too Large | The requested URL is longer than is accepted by the service.
 418 I'm a teapot | The request attempted to brew coffee with a teapot service that is not compliant with [RFC2324](http://tools.ietf.org/html/rfc2324).
 |
 **5xx** | **Service Error** &mdash; Something bad happened within the service.<br/>&bull; There is nothing the client can do about this.<br/>&bull; The same request will succeed (or produce a 4xx error) if re-submitted in the future.